solventrix/Honeur-Setup/remote-installation/separate-scripts/README.md

 3. The script will prompt you to enter a Fully Qualified Domain Name (FQDN) or IP Address of the host machine.
 Atlas/WebAPI will only be accessible on the host machine (via localhost) if you accept the default ‘localhost’ value.
 5. The script will prompt you to enter the security options for Atlas/WebAPI.
 If you have existing HONEUR Components like Postgres/Zeppelin or HONEUR studio.
 Please use the same security settings as with these previous installation.
-6. (OPTIONAL) when **_ldap_** is chosen for the installation security, additional connections details will be asked to connect to the existing LDAP Server.
+6. (OPTIONAL when **_ldap_** is chosen for the installation security) Additional connections details will be asked to connect to the existing LDAP Server.

 Once done, the script will download the Atlas/WebAPI docker image and will create the docker container.